Final Rule Issued to Improve Tracking of Workplace Injuries and Illnesses

 What does the rule require?

 OSHA has provided a secure website that offers three options for data submission.
 First, users are able to manually enter data into a webform.
 Second, users are able to upload a CSV file to process single or multiple establishments at the same time.
 Last, users of automated recordkeeping systems will have the ability to transmit data electronically via an API (application programming interface).
-The Injury Tracking Application (ITA) is accessible from the ITA launch page, where you are able to provide the Agency your 2017 OSHA Form 300A information.
-The date by which certain employers are required to submit to OSHA the information from their completed 2017 Form 300A is July 1, 2018.
+The Injury Tracking Application (ITA) is accessible from the ITA launch page, where you are able to provide the Agency your OSHA Form 300A information.
+The date by which covered employers are required to submit to OSHA the information from their completed Form 300A is March 2nd of the year after the calendar year covered by the form.

 The anti-retaliation provisions become effective August 10, 2016, but OSHA delayed their enforcement until Dec.
 1, 2016.